sreenath94/DocumentStore/README.md

 # Document Store
-Document Store is a java library used to store documents in different storage options based on configuration
+Document Store is a java library used to store documents in different storage options (localstorage, MongoDB etc) based on configuration
 ## Installation
-* This library can be installed by adding jar file to the class path of the project
+* Add build jar file to the class path of the project
-* Add the below dependecy to pom.xml
+* Add the below dependency to pom.xml
 ```bash
 <dependency>
 <groupId>commons-io</groupId>